fpim/webdebug/README.md

 Have you always wished to have better debugging experience with python?
 We all know how frustrating it is to have your long running tasks throwing error, unhandled, leaving you clueless with a bunch of meaningless trace stack.

+You then want to setup a debugger, but again, nothing works out-of-the-box!
+Now you are frustrated.

 `webdebug` is to solver the problem by the following work flow:

  > - Run your python code > unhandled exception > set-up `werkzeug` debug wep app > trigger notification (optional) > you debug interactively

 ![screen](https://raw.githubusercontent.com/fpim/webdebug/master/screen1.png)
 ![screen2](https://raw.githubusercontent.com/fpim/webdebug/master/screen2.png)

 ## Installation